Aparnak12/CS8395_DeepLearning_Assignments/HW4/README.md

 Implements a 2D GAN to map samples from a standard Gaussian distribution to a target distribution.

-- **Generator**: MLP with architecture [2 → 100 → 100 → 2]
+- **Generator**: MLP with architecture `[2 → 100 → 100 → 2]`
-- **Discriminator**: MLP with architecture [2 → 100 → 100 → 1]
+- **Discriminator**: MLP with architecture `[2 → 100 → 100 → 1]`
 - **Training Loop**:
-  - Discriminator is updated for 10 steps per epoch.
+  - Discriminator is updated for 10 steps per epoch
-  - Generator is updated for 1–5 steps (user-defined).
+  - Generator is updated for 1–5 steps (configurable)
-  - Uses Adam optimizer with `lr=1e-4`.
+  - Uses Adam optimizer with `lr = 1e-4`

 ### Reported Outputs:
-- Discriminator output over a 2D grid.
+- Discriminator output over a 2D grid
-- Scatter plots of generator input and output on 2,000 samples.
+- Scatter plots of generator input vs output on 2,000 samples

 **Data**: `hw4_p1.pkl`